|

 26503 - client port 26504 - server port 26505 - port on server & client to talk to master server 26507 - master server port Other Useful Info ----------------- Each time you increase in level you get more attribute and skill points to distribute however you want.
 To use your attribute points, open up your character page (defaults to the C key), and press the + button next to the attribute you want to increase.
 You get 5 attribute points each level.
 To use your skills points, open your skill page (defaults to the S key), and press the + button next to the skill you want to increase.
 The higher your character's level the more skill points you get per level.
 Also note, that skills cost more and more with each skill level and that they also cost a certain amount of money to increase.

-Vista/Win7 - C:\Users\YOUR USER NAME\AppData\Local\DinsCurse\User XP - C:\Documents and Settings\YOUR USER NAME\Local Settings\Application Data\DinsCurse\User Mac - /Users/YOUR USER NAME/Library/Application Support/DinsCurse/User Where YOUR USER NAME is whatever your specific user name is in your operating system.
+Note: The AppData directory in Vista/Win7 is hidden by default.
+Where YOUR USER NAME is whatever your specific user name is in your operating system.
 Credits ------- Designer & Programmer Steven Peeler

 Story & Writing Delilah Rehm Sound Effects/Music Tori Kamal Voices Tori Kamal SB Moore Artists Stephen A Hornback Ethan McCaughey Patrick Boisvert Rebecca L Smith Joseph Mirabello Alex McCusker Rich Fleider Vasili Gaidukevic Alpha Testers ------------- Sandra Spears, Kris Mitchell, Ross Patton, Scotty Mitchell, Emily Peeler, and Roland Smith.

+These are roughly in order from number of changes.
+To see specifics look at the latest Din's Curse change list.
 Troubleshooting --------------- First make sure you have the latest video and sound drivers installed for your system.

 If your graphics are flickering, especially if your mouse cursor is having issues, try turning off the hardware cursor in the graphics options menu.
 If you are having any strange sound issues try setting the Sound Device to DirectSound or MMSYSTEM in the sound options menu if you are using Windows.
 You will have to completely get out of the game and restart the executable for this change to take effect though.
 There is also a startup problem when running ATI Tray tool's on-screen-display (it shows fps for any 3D application).
 If you have this tool turned on and the game fails to start, turn it off.
-AC 97 sound cards with old drivers have had problems with Din's Curse.
-If you have one of these sounds cards, please make sure you have the latest drivers. for AC97 (normal): go here for HD: go here If you have OS X 10.3.9 and the game doesn't start correctly you probably need to install OpenAL.
-You can download the OpenAL installer from Creative.
-If you are still having problems your best bet is to read the Din's Curse forums at http://www.soldak.com/forums/ to see if anyone else is having this problem and if there is a known work around.
-This is also the place to report any unsolved problems.
-Support ------- Forums - http://www.soldak.com/forums/ Website - http://www.soldak.com/
+Triple buffering has been known to cause problems on some cards.
+If you are having graphics issues or are having startup issues, try to turn off triple buffering in your graphics driver options.
+Sometimes the Evolve client can interfere with the game.
+If you are having problems and are running Evolve, turn Evolve off and see if things work better.

 Updates/Patches --------------- Please go to http://www.soldak.com/ to find out about the latest updates and patches for Din's Curse.